1601-mma2013/The-Journey-of-Life/README.md

 Represent domain factors beyond individual users and customers 1.
 Workflows among multiple people - You can scan several things when you listed out in your devices, through the application

 Environment
-- Place device in user's hand wrist.
+- Wear it on user's hand wrist.

 Artifacts
 - Smart sensor